 So, what works?
 Defendants preferred that courts use risk assessment instruments over money bail to determine pretrial release conditions.
-They also recommended leveraging risk assessment to connect defendants to needed services.
+They also recommended leveraging risk assessment results to connect defendants to needed services.
 The most pressing needs identified were finances, transportation, stable housing, mental health care, and access to communication devices.

 To delve deeper into these findings, watch the full video or explore key takeaways in eight shorts on the Policy Research YouTube channel.
 These insights are a valuable tool to shape effective pretrial policies.